Transformers: One

 WORKSHOP ^

 The next point I have to make is in fact not in the least about the film itself, but more the story that it presents.
 I always find it strange that all the high guard end up being Decepticons.
-I like that the high guard exists, don’t get me wrong, but it feels.. naratively cheap.
+I like that the high guard exists, don’t get me wrong, but I find it remarkably simple that they are solely represented by Decepticons.
+It feels very.. black and white, very.. reductionist.